Greg-R/t41_2_low_power_amplifier/README.md

 <https://github.com/Greg-R/SDT_Case_KF5N/tree/main/bracket>

 There is a standard four hole bracket, and a thin bracket with two mounting holes.
-The Low Power Amplifier is small and the think bracket will probably be adequate, and it takes up less space on the chassis.
+The Low Power Amplifier is small and the thin bracket will probably be adequate, and it takes up less space on the chassis.